lastcoolnameleft/azure-node-docker-paas/readme.md

 ## 4. Deploy resources to Azure
 Switching from VSTS to Azure for a moment, we'll set about creating the cloud resources we need to support our application and release pipeline.
-We'll do this by deploying a template, also called an ARM (Azure Resource Manager) template.
-This template is a json file that describes all the resources to be built, and any input parameters we want to supply.
+We'll do this by deploying a template, called an ARM (Azure Resource Manager) template.
+This template is a JSON file that describes all the resources to be built, and any input parameters we want to supply.
 This template has been created for you and will deploy into Azure:
 * Azure Container Registry
 * Linux App Service Plan
 * Linux Web App
 * Storage Account

-There are many ways to deploy this template, but we'll use a simple "Deploy to Azure" button and URL.
+There are many ways to deploy this template, but we'll use a simple "Deploy to Azure" button.
 Go into the [Azure folder under this repository](azure/) and you should see a page with big blue button which will jump into the Azure portal ready to deploy our template.
 You will be prompted for a number of things:
 * *Resource group* - This group will hold all your resources.
 Choose any name you like
 * *Location* - Pick a local Azure region e.g. North or West Europe or one of the UK regions
-* *Site Name* - This is the name of your new site and Linux web app, :warning: Important!
-Pick a globally unique name as this site will be registered in global DNS.
-Suggestion, to use your initials and/or date, e.g. *`node-demo-bc-1204`*
+* *Site Name* - This is the name of your new site and Linux web app
+  :warning: Important! **Pick a globally unique name** as this site will be registered in global DNS.
+Suggestion, to use your initials and/or date, e.g. *`mysitebenc-1204`*
-* *Registry Name* - This is the name of your new Docker registry, same as above *must be a globally unique name!* and only use letters and numbers
+* *Registry Name* - This is the name of your new Docker registry, same as above *must be a globally unique name!* and **only use letters and numbers**
 * *Docker Image Name* - Leave this as `myapp` for now
 * *Docker Image Port* - Leave this as `3000` for now